 - National Association of Black Journalists

 Students at the Philip Merrill College of Journalism study under journalists who have helped shape the face of some the world's best news organizations.

-- Carnegie Visiting Professor Deborah Nelson is a Pulitzer-winner who came to the faculty from The Los Angeles Times, where she was investigations editor of the Washington bureau.
+- Assistant Professor of Investigative Journalism Deborah Nelson is a Pulitzer-winner who came to the faculty from The Los Angeles Times, where she was investigations editor of the Washington bureau.

 - Ira Chinoy, former computer-assisted reporting director at the Washington Post, is a two-time Pulitzer winner and pioneer in the techniques of computer-assisted reporting and investigative journalism.

-Students also can take advantage of theory and research courses taught by some of the leading scholars in the field: Professor Maurine Beasley, renowned historian and past president of the national Association for Education in Journalism and Mass Communication; and Professor Linda Steiner, who specializes in gender and media research.
+Students also can take advantage of theory and research courses taught by some of the leading scholars in the field including Professor Linda Steiner, who specializes in gender and media research.